Eisa01/mpv-scripts/README.md

 **While `NOT` running a video:**
 - <kbd>ctrl</kbd>+<kbd>l</kbd> to immediately load last closed video
-- <kbd>ctrl</kbd>+<kbd>r</kbd> to open history log for list of played videos
-	- Use this along with SmartCopyPaste script to copy and paste video from history log into mpv
 ### SmartHistory Compatibility
  - Currently for Windows OS only.
 # SimpleUndo Script 2.5